21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 bullmastiff

-An alert and a great watchdog.
-Brave defending his home and family.
-Although, in general, he is not aggressive if not responding to a real threat.
+Alert and a natural guardian.
+The Bullmastiff is brave defending his home and family, though he’s not generally aggressive unless responding to a real threat.

 19. Great Dane